Summeli/summeli.com/_drafts/running-lancache-with-pfsense.md

 ### EA's origin

 To get LanCache working with Origin users must remember to disable safe downloads (downloads with TLS) to get the local lancache working.

+## Random restarts required

+It seems to be stuck at some points.
+I have no idea why.
+Reconfiguring pfSense (with same config) and restarting the lancache docker seems to be solving everything.